scmbreeze/scm_breeze/README.markdown

 ### 2) Use your own aliases

-Make sure your git aliases are being defined before you load SCM Breeze.
-Then, in the `git.scmbrc` config file, just set the `git_augment_current_aliases` option to `yes`.
+In your `git.scmbrc` config file, just set the `git_setup_aliases` option to `no`.
-Your existing git aliases will then be parsed and wrapped with a SCM Breeze function wrapper, so that you can use the numeric shortcuts feature.
+Your existing git aliases will then be used, and you will still be able to use the numeric shortcuts feature.
+SCM Breeze creates a function to wrap the 'git' command, which expands numeric arguments, and uses `hub` if available.

 A few aliases will still be defined for the central SCM Breeze features, such as `gs` for the extended `git status`, and `ga` for the `git add` function.

-For example, if you already have an alias like `alias gco="git checkout"`, then SCM Breeze will automatically redefine it to `alias gco="exec_git_expand_args git checkout"`.
-This means you can type `gco 1` to checkout the first file in the output of SCM Breeze's `git status`.
+If you already have an alias like `alias gco="git checkout"`, you can now type `gco 1` to checkout the first file in the output of SCM Breeze's `git status`.

+# Notes about Tab Completion for Aliases

+### Bash

-Note: If you wrap your own aliases, SCM Breeze will **not** set up tab completion for your aliases.
+If you wrap your own aliases, SCM Breeze will **not** set up bash tab completion for your aliases.
 You will need to set that up yourself.

+### Zsh

+You just need to set `setopt no_complete_aliases`, and zsh will expand aliases like `gb` to `git branch` and use the completion for that.

 # Updating